 During fiscal 2012, demand for raw materials, including textiles, wool and leather, significantly increased while supplies of those raw materials declined due to adverse climate and other factors.
 As a result, we and other apparel manufacturers experienced increases in raw material prices.
-These conditions are expected to moderate in fiscal 2013.
+These conditions moderated in fiscal 2013 and we do not expect any significant changes during fiscal 2014.